 Photo credit: Shelby Jo-Lynne Photography

-The more realistic version of the story is the bottom of these rocks though, like many other in Okinawa, has been washed by the tide and wind for centuries, so they appear as how they are today.
+The more realistic version of the story is the bottom of these rocks though, like many others in Okinawa, has been washed by the tide and wind for centuries.
+Thus, they appear as how they are today.
 With a little bit of human imagination, two ordinary rocks have turned into one of the most popular tourist spots in Okinawa.